top of page

 Search Engine First Content:

-In search engine first content, the content is written or crafted with the goal of satisfying search engine requirements to make it appear at the top of search engine results pages (SERPs) than addressing the search intent person’s requirements or concerns or basically not meeting the search intent motive.
+In search engine first content, the content is written or crafted with the goal of satisfying search engine requirements to make it appear at the top of search engine results pages (SERPs) rather than addressing the search intent person’s requirements, concerns, or basically not meeting the search intent motive.

 If needs, requirements, or search intent person's concerns are not appropriately addressed in the content viewed or read, the likelihood of more searches across search engines increases.